 To maintain a safe and secure system from threats arising from cyber-attacks Cybersecurity Security threats are to be identified and a risk assessment is carried out as part of their operation.
 Develop processes procedures related to minimising and counteracting cybersecurity threats.
-To maintain a safe and secure system from threats arising from cyber-attacks GNSS Outage and Alterations / Surveillance Degradation Assess and evaluate the recommendations issued from the relevant SIB as issued by EASA and/or other relevant documentation by the CAD or other accredited entities Assess the impact of loss or anomalies of GNSS-based timing on CNS systems.
+To ensure safe return-to-operations and sustain service activities.
+Return to operations plan Assess SIB issued by EASA ref: 2023-05 (as revised) and adopt recommendations as applicable.
+Conduct adequate resource planning and competency mapping as a means to identify areas of improvement.
+Evaluate any guidance material or other documentation published by International, Regional or National entities/authorities that support safe operations (example Summer or Winter Operations)

-Commercial Air Transport Safety Objective SPI SPT Continuous development of safety performance including the implementation of an SMS.
-Performance of the organisation's SMS Review of the organisation's SMS for effective implementation, including correct identification of threats and risks, and implementation of required actions.
-Ensure that the SMS is supported by an effective occurrence reporting system that contributes towards the potential identification and management of the operational threats and risks.
-To continuously improve safety by assessing and mitigating the risks relating to Cabin Safety Events.
-Layer 1: Cabin Safety Events Pre-cursors to consider: - Unruly passengers Threats are to be identified and a risk assessment is carried out as part of their operation.
-Development of own Safety Objectives, SPI's SPTs with a reduction in trends.
-These are to be developed prior to commencement of operations and reviewed annually.
+Commercial Air Transport Safety Objective SPI SPT Review of the organisation's SMS for effective implementation, including correct identification of threats and risks, and implementation of required actions.
+Continuous development of safety performance Performance of the organisation's SMS including the implementation of an SMS.
+Ensure that the SMS is supported by an effective occurrence reporting system that contributes towards the potential identification and management of the operational threats and risks. - Threats are to be identified and a risk assessment is carried out as part of their Layer 1: Cabin Safety Events operation.
+To continuously improve safety by assessing and - Development of own Safety Objectives, SPI's, mitigating the risks relating to Cabin Safety Events.
+Pre-cursors to consider: SPTs with a reduction in trends.
+These are to - Unruly passengers be developed prior to commencement of operations and reviewed annually.

-To continuously improve safety by assessing and mitigating the risks relating to Loss Of Control In-Flight events.
+To continuously improve safety by assessing and mitigating the risks relating to Loss Of Control In- Flight events.
 Layer 1: Loss of Control In-Flight (LOC-I) Pre-cursors to consider: - Unstabilised approach - Incorrect aircraft configuration Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Use of FDM data to support monitoring and analysis of LOC-I events.
 Ensuring all flight crews are trained in upset recognition and recovery (UPRT) procedures and CRM (as applicable).
 To continuously improve safety by assessing and mitigating the risks relating to Mid-Air collisions and near misses events.
 Layer 1: Airprox/ Mid-Air collisions (MAC) Pre-cursors to consider: - Level Bust(s) - TCAS RA Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Use of FDM data to support monitoring and analysis of MAC events.
 Full implementation of EU EAPAIRR recommendations as appropriately feasible.
 To continuously improve safety by assessing and mitigating the risks relating to Controlled Flight Into Terrain events.
 Layer 1: Controlled Flight Into Terrain (CFIT) Pre-cursors to consider: - Terrain Warning - Incorrect Altimeter settings Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Use of FDM data to support monitoring and analysis of CFIT events.